-For many businesses, the two key determinants of business transition success are leaving enough time to plan, and having an adequate plan in place.
-While that may seem obvious, just 25% of private business owners say they have any kind of business succession plan in place at all.2
+The two key determinants of business transition success are leaving enough time to plan and having an adequate plan in place.
+While that may seem obvious, 58% of family business owners say they have any kind of business succession plans, however most are informal.1

 The best strategy is to plan long before the target date of a sale.
 If you’re planning on selling to a third party buyer, starting the process at least three to five years early usually allows for enough time to prepare the business for sale and allow for a series of negotiations.
 If you’re selling to an employee or passing along to your family, it also allows for time for training and any transition processes that need to occur.